DETAILED ACTION

 Applicants have failed to sufficiently disclose how the claimed method for taking advantage of the hydrogen gas is capable of producing or sustaining a fusion reaction.
 The disclosure provides no mechanism for achieving and maintaining the temperatures of hundreds of millions of degrees Celsius/Kelvin known to be required to achieve nuclear fusion ignition.

 To the contrary, the method of the instant invention operates at lower temperatures.
-The method relies on the emission of electrons from the target boron in order to work (“inducing negatively charged electrons … to reduce a Coulomb barrier … to enact a fusion reaction,” claim 1), and the preferred form of boron is “boron nitride” or “lanthanum hexaboride,” Specification at page 20, which have melting points, respectively, of 3246 K9 and 2480 K10.
-In order for Applicant’s invention to work, the temperature of the system must be kept well under the melting point of the target.
+The method relies on the emission of electrons from the target boron in order to work (“inducing negatively charged electrons … to reduce a Coulomb barrier … to enact a fusion reaction,” claim 1), and the preferred form of boron is “boron nitride” or “lanthanum hexaboride,” Specification at page 20, which have melting points, respectively, of 3246 K15 and 2480 K.16 Therefore, in order for Applicant’s invention to work without melting the boron target, the temperature of the system must be kept under these temperatures.

 As cited above in the quotation from Georgia State University, the minimum temperature required for nuclear fusion ignition is between 10,000,000 and 100,000,000 Kelvin.
-Applicant’s temperatures are below 2480 – 3246 Kelvin.
+Applicant’s temperatures must be below 2480 – 3246 Kelvin without melting the target responsible for the underlying mechanism of operation.
 Therefore, Applicant’s invention appears to fit squarely in the field of low-temperature nuclear reactions (LENR), or cold fusion.

 In summary, Applicant’s invention tries to “have it both ways,” citing net-positive “clean” energy for solving the fusion industry’s woes (e.g., see Spec. at page 3) but without any of the consequences (e.g., the necessity of confining an extremely hot nuclear reaction without melting the target).